 Such was the savage ferocity of these barbarians, that even unborn infants were dragged from the womb to become victims to their rage.
 Many unhappy mothers were hung naked on the branches of trees, and their bodies being cut open, the innocent offsprings were taken from them, and thrown to dogs and swine.
 And to increase the horrid scene, they would oblige the husband to be a spectator before suffered himself.

 At the town of Issenskeath they hanged above a hundred Scottish protestants, showing them no more mercy than they did to the English.
 M'Guire, going to the castle of that town, desired to speak with the governor, when being admitted, he immediately burnt the records of the county, which were kept there.
 He then demanded £1000 of the governor, which having received, he immediately compelled him to hear mass, and to swear that he would continue so to do.
-And to complete his horrid barbarities, he ordered the wife and children of the governor to be hung before his face; besides at least one hundred of the inhabitants.
+And to complete his horrid barbarities, he ordered the wife and children of the governor to be hung before his face; besides massacring at least one hundred of the inhabitants.
 Upwards of one thousand men, women and children, were driven, in different companies, to Porterdown bridge, which was broken in the middle, and there compelled to throw themselves into the water, and such as attempted to reach the shore were knocked on the head.

 In the same part of the country, at least four thousand persons were drowned in different places.
 The inhuman papists, after first stripping them, drove them like beasts to the spot fixed on for their destruction; and if any, through fatigue, or natural infirmities, were slack in their pace, they pricked them with their swords and pikes; and to strike terror on the multitude, they murdered some by the way.—Many of these poor wretches, when thrown into the water, endeavoured to save themselves by swimming to the shore; but their merciless persecutors prevented their endeavors taking effect by shooting them in the water.